LoriLG/Live-Project/README.md

 # Live-Project
-Team project to create a web application for the Job Placement department, for The Tech Academy's website.
+Code snippets from my contribution to the team project to create a web application:Job Placement portion of the Tech Academy's website.
+Created models, controllers, views, sql databases, sorting and filtering functionality.
+Added to styling and structuring.
+Visual Studios IDE, TFS version control.
+Scrum daily meetings during 2 week sprint.